Fab-cio612/TreepyParser/README.md

 ## Installation

-Use the following command to isntall
+Use the following command to install

 ```bash
 pip install TreepyParser